-Perceptions of Access to Services & Facilities Measu re Data Sources • People who feel the area has good or very good facilities and services like shops, childcare, schools and libraries.
-Catalyse (2016) Community Services and Wellbeing Scorecard Key Fin ndings What t he Community Said: The community highly value the local library's and Recquatic Centre located at the heart of the City.
-47% of respondents had accessed the Darius Wells Library and Recourse Centre in the last 12 months.
-Future Impacts and Opportunities: Neighbourhoods with a mix of co-located destinations (for example at a neighbourhood or town centre) when supported and surrounded by a network of connected streets, paths and cycle ways, provide opportunities for active transport.
-Good public transport access creates environments that are also more conducive for walking and cycling as they provide local focal points for people to meaningfully and conveniently commute to within their neighbourhood. • Ensuring neighbourhoods have access to a mix of shops, services and transport connections has positive implications beyond physical activity.
-The provision of a mix of destinations and community facilities within the neighbourhood helps to attract a range of people of all ages and provides opportunities for casual and chance interactions with other members of the community as well as providing places and spaces for people o all ages to gather, meet friends and family and engage in social activities (Heart Foundation, 2017).
+Perceptions of Access to Services & Facilities Measure Data Sources People who feel the area has good or very good facilities and services like shops, childcare, schools and libraries.
+Catalyse (2016) Community Services and Wellbeing Scorecard

+- The community highly value the local library's and Recquatic Centre located at the heart of the City. - 47% of respondents had accessed the Darius Wells Library and Recourse Centre in the last 12 months.

+- Neighbourhoods with a mix of co-located destinations (for example at a neighbourhood or town centre) when supported and surrounded by a network of connected streets, paths and cycle ways, provide opportunities for active transport.
+Good public transport access creates environments that are also more conducive for walking and cycling as they provide local focal points for people to meaningfully and conveniently commute to within their neighbourhood. - Ensuring neighbourhoods have access to a mix of shops, services and transport connections has positive implications beyond physical activity.
+The provision of a mix of destinations and community facilities within the neighbourhood helps to attract a range of people of all ages and provides opportunities for casual and chance interactions with other members of the community as well as providing places and spaces for people of all ages to gather, meet friends and family and engage in social activities (Heart Foundation, 2017).